-Matthew Smith is a founder and executive director of Fortify Rights and a 2014 Echoing Green Global Fellow.
+Matthew Smith is a founder and Chief Executive Officer of Fortify Rights and a 2014 Echoing Green Global Fellow.
 He previously worked with Human Rights Watch (2011-2013), where he authored several reports on critical rights issues in Myanmar and China.
 Matthew also served as a project coordinator and senior consultant at EarthRights International (2005-2011).
 His work has exposed wartime abuses and forced displacement, crimes against humanity, “ethnic cleansing,” multi-billion dollar corruption, "development"-induced abuses, and other human rights violations.
 He has written for the New York Times, the Wall Street Journal, CNN, and other outlets.
 Before moving to Southeast Asia in 2005, Matthew worked with Kerry Kennedy of the Robert F. Kennedy Center for Justice & Human Rights on Speak Truth to Power.
 He also worked as a community organizer in New York City and as an emergency-services caseworker in Mobile, Alabama.
 He has an M.A. from Columbia University and a B.A. from Le Moyne College.

 Amy A. Smith